LvBench: A Benchmark for Long-form Video Understanding with Versatile Multi-modal Question Answering

 \subsection{Distractor Options Generation}

-We evaluate long-form video understanding as a multiple-choice question-answering task, where each question has five candidate answers, only one of which is correct.
-The role of distractor options in multiple-choice question-answering is crucial because they determine the difficulty of QA.
+The role of distractor options in multiple-choice question-answering is crucial because they determine, to some extent, the difficulty of QA.
 Well-designed distractor options should closely resemble the correct answer in terms of plausibility, making it challenging for participants to select the correct option.
+One direct and labor-saving approach to generate distractor options is to use large language models (LLM) such as ChatGPT\cite{openai2022chatgpt}.
+However, we find that the generated candidates are unsatisfactory and have significant shortcuts.